sashapodgoreanu/curriculum/index.md

 Passionate about technology and an ardent aficionado of science fiction, I have a natural curiosity for both sectors.
 My interest extends to the culinary arts where I showcase my love for food, particularly Italian cuisine, which I indulge through my hobby of cooking.
 With an affinity for crafting, particularly woodwork, I find fulfillment in pursuing different DIY projects.
 Furthermore, I revel in the thrill of exploring new places, having extensively toured various countries across Europe and South America.
 Nature walks through forests are my ideal way of spending cooler days, while swimming or mountain biking are my preferred activities during warmer weather.

 ### Declaration of Consent
-<p style="font-size:10px;"> I hereby provide my explicit consent for the use of my personal information in accordance with the General Data Protection Regulation (Regulation EU 2016/679).
-This consent applies throughout the European Union, Switzerland, and the United Kingdom. </p>
+I hereby provide my explicit consent for the use of my personal information in accordance with the General Data Protection Regulation (Regulation EU 2016/679).
+This consent applies throughout the European Union, Switzerland, and the United Kingdom.

 ### Further Information
 Last updated: October 2023